anita-martin5703/projectdevelopment/README.md

 ### Quanititive Accomplishments
    - Working at DISH I oversaw just under one Million dollars of inventory.
 I had to track it, order it, ship it out mainly watch our shrink on it.
    - I was also in charge of overseeing about 70-90 technicians’ individual inventory.
 We had to replenish every week to make sure they did not run out of equipment for installs.
    - We had about 90 vehicles in our fleet so I had to maintain the maintacnce on them.
+From oil changes, brake changes, windshield replacements, etc..

 ### Qualitative Accomplishment
-   - Great communicator – Very
+   - Great communicator – I have a great communications skills through emails, phone etiquette, and face-to-face.
+Large groups usually more than 20 I start to panic a little.
-   - Organizer -
+   - Organizer - I am a great organizer, as I have eveything that I need to do in my calender.
+What I was taught was "Make time for it or you won't get to it."
-   - People person
+   - People person - I have a belief that we are our own individual person and that makes us unique.
+So I like to talk to people, even though I know I come across as shy or in my own zone, once I start to warm up to people I like to have conversations about everything.

 ### What do I bring to the table?
 <p>Warehouse Inventory process – knew the ends and outs of the process of inventory related tasks.